The Morra Sin

 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

 Magically, the Sin may develop a variety of abilities, though the manipulation of the energy they consume is most common.
 This is used to 'change' their surroundings to a limited degree - as in spark fires, mold stone, enchant bone, and many other things.
+As their jaws are sealed shut, preventing speech, they are highly adept at mind-speech/telepathy.

 Often as he could, Time liked to wander the Realms, visiting the various creatures he had created to see how they were doing, and to spend some time at ease among them, relaxing and sharing his wisdom.
 It was on one of these forays into Noctis to visit his stonelions, concerned that they were growing and expanding unchecked, that he spotted something new, and unusual.